INRIA/aiana-player/README.md

 If you use a [Moment.js](https://momentjs.com/), you might notice that only the English locale is available by default.
 This is because the locale files are large, and you probably only need a subset of [all the locales provided by Moment.js](https://momentjs.com/#multiple-locale-support).

-To add a specific Moment.js locale to your bundle, you need to import it explicitly.<br>
+To add a specific Moment.js locale to your bundle, you need to import it explicitly.
 For example:

 ```js